rslifka/fate_of_all_fools/README.md

 1. Duplicate my [weapon assessments sheet](https://docs.google.com/spreadsheets/d/16BO3r1B5vuLtCnR06l_rtCl_WlWVDkg_9C9Gu-v-xi4/edit?usp=sharing) as a starting point (`File` => `Make a copy...`).
 1. Ensure that your sheet is published to the web (`File` => `Publish to the Web...`) and that in publish settings you've selected `Entire Document` and `Tab-seperated values (.tsv)`.
 1. Open DIM.
-1. Configure FATE by clicking the link in the lower left of your screen `[FATE Config]`.
+1. Configure FOAF by clicking the `FATE Config` link in the DIM menu on the top of your screen.
-1. Replace the URL with your own customized Google Sheet.
+1. Replace each URL with the link to the proper tab on your own customized Google Sheet.
 1. [FIGHT FOREVERRRR GUARDIANNN](https://www.youtube.com/watch?v=sAhhgmf6Xg8&feature=youtu.be&t=5)!!!

 # Development